 - Animals under six months of age are not permitted in play yards.

 - All temperament testing or animal-to-animal contact will be conducted by ACO’s to ensure the safety of the public and animals.

-- Any activity not involving animals, such as laundry, mopping, sweeping, taking out garbage, etc. can be done without asking permission from staff.
+- Any activity not involving animals, such as laundry, mopping, sweeping, taking out the garbage, etc. can be done without asking permission from the staff.